 Panforte Nero.
 Gingerbread, rich chocolate candy, Christmas sweet – any of these names is appropriate.
 Panforte burst into my life unexpectedly and definitely forever, which is surprising for not the biggest chocolate lover.

-For my taste, candied orange can be skipped, otherwise it’s a wonderful recipe, which is doubly wonderful in that panforte could be prepared in advance and stored just in a cupboard.
+For my taste, candied orange can be skipped (and as a rule I do it), otherwise it’s a wonderful recipe, which is doubly wonderful in that panforte could be prepared in advance and stored just in a cupboard.
 Take the panforte out of the cupboard at the right time, sprinkle cocoa – and you can go make coffee.
 Necessarily coffee, panforte is not about tea or supposably glögg.

 The bad thing is that for cooking panforte it would be nice to have an immersion culinary thermometer.
 But even without it, everything will work out, I promise.

 I like when panforte isn’t too large.
 In my opinion 16 cm panforte is optimal both for a family teatime and for a gift.

 But if you prefer another way: divide all ingredients by two for one panforte’s disk with diameter 20 cm.

 140 g dark chocolate 70% cocoa or more, break into small pieces

 320 g brown sugar

 440 g nuts (almond, pecan, pine and pistachios. or what you prefer)

 230 g candied orange